Income

 income of £6,050 per year from a purchased life annuity

-compared to only £5,520 per year from the pension annuity.
+compared to only £5,520 per year from pension annuities.

 This means the purchased life annuity provides an extra income